keaganleon745/phishing_url_classifier-/README.md

 ## Why This Project?

 Phishing is one of the most common and effective attack vectors in cybersecurity.
-This project shows how **machine learning** can be applied to detect phishing attempts using features that can be derived without visiting the webpage.
+This project shows how machine learning (ML) can be applied to detect phishing attempts using features that can be derived without visiting the webpage.

 ---